What is anovulation?

 Many but not all women with PCOS usually have other signs of high testosterone levels such as acne, hair growth on the face, chest, back or belly, and male-pattern balding.

 It is called a syndrome rather than a disease, because what causes it can vary from woman to woman.
 One of the main causes is insulin resistance.
 This is a condition where a woman's insulin is not working correctly and can lead to diabetes.
 The ovary has insulin receptors.
 When it sees too much insulin, it stops ovulating and makes male hormones and therefore PCOS.
 Women with this condition oftentimes (about 50% of the time) are overweight, and many also have a family history of adult-onset diabetes in her older relatives.
 PCOS needs to be diagnosed by your doctor and blood test and an ultrasound should be performed.

 Premature ovarian failure

 Premature ovarian failure (POF) is a loss of ovarian function in younger women, well before menopause.
 Women with POF have eggs that are less or not capable to become fertilized.
 POF is among the reasons women have difficulties getting pregnant.
 It is often diagnosed by finding an elevated FSH test.

-Unknown Causes of Anovulation
+Unknown causes of anovulation

 About 10% of women who do not ovulate have no defined reason why they are not ovulating.
 It appears that their pituitaries just do not send out the right signals.
-There are also other much rarer hormonal causes.
+There are also other rarer hormonal causes.
 Most of these will have other signs and symptoms that bring that person to the attention of a doctor.